 Golf Truism #29: The more your opponent quotes the rules, the greater the certainty he cheats.

 Your setup for every shot on a fairway may need adjustments.
 Every course is rated with a SLOPE.
 It is drastically affected by the rolling terrain of the fairways.
 Every time that you find your ball on side sloping ground or a forward or backward sloping surface, you need to make adjustments or your will lose control of your shot.

 Find a FLAT Surface for Your Tee Shot The simplest mistake that I notice is when recreational players don’t check out the slope on the tee.
-Premium courses ensure that the tee is flat but many club and public courses don’t pay enough attention to the flat surface on every tee.
+Premium courses ensure that the they get 3G Pitch Resurfacing every year but many club and public courses don’t pay enough attention to the flat surface on every tee.
 A side slope to the left will automatically force your ball to pull to the left and a slope to the right is just as dangerous.
 Find a flat surface to setup your tee shot to avoid pulls or pushes or slices.

 Setup for any Shot Clay at Top Speed Golf recently pointed out the importance of your body position for your setup: 1/ Ball position (forward or back in your stance) affects your angle of attack and shot shape.
 Practice and know what to expect from your swing.
 2/ Let your arms hang to avoid stretching to reach your ball.
 3/ Your stance width relates to your stability and power, You need a shoulder width stance for driver power, a narrower stance for irons and even narrower stance for gentle chip shots.
 4/ Bend your back forward (don’t hunch forward) at your hips (and stick your butt out) for more power using any club.
 5/ Shoulder tilt is so critical to ensure that your club path will add launch angle to your drives.